hwerbel/2018/index.md

 excerpt: "This workshop is going to be fun."
 ---

-Independent evaluation of experimental results in the area of computer and networking systems is a challenging task.
-Recreating the environment where an experiment originally ran is commonly considered impractical or even impossible.
 This workshop will focus heavily on practical, actionable aspects of reproducibility in broad areas of computational science and data exploration, with special emphasis on issues in which community collaboration can be essential for adopting novel methodologies, techniques and frameworks aimed at addressing some of the challenges we face today.
 The workshop will bring together researchers and experts to share experiences and advance the state of the art in the reproducible evaluation of computer systems, featuring contributed papers and invited talks.

 ## Topics